zachmueller/spaced-everything/Roadmap.md

 Also, some minor changes of existing code:
 - Review full code and documentation for terminology and identify better names to suit the broader scope (e.g., "review queue").
 Probably toss all of this into a Glossary doc.
-- Rename the plugin in all relevant places (e.g., in the code, GitHub repo, etc)
-- Change frontmatter property prefix from `swp-` to...something?
-	- `se-` seems more likely to have collisions with other plugin prefixes, I think?
 - Restructure some of the plugin settings variables to ensure it's better suited for my long term plans of expanding into more customization

 ## Later on